ARINZE-05/Supermarket-Sales-Analysis/README.md

   ## Recommendations
   ### Customer Insight
-  There is need for optimize marketing strategy to boost customer experience.
+  There is need for optimized marketing strategy to boost customer experience.
 More attention should be paid to female customers.
 What they what and how to make them readily available should be paramount.
 Giving incentives like loyalty awards, free gifts and promotions will enhance customer engagements, satisfaction and increase operational growth.

   ### Sales